Its-Frostz/Suzen_AI/Automation AI/README.md

 AND

 Paste the path of the picture files given in line no. 149,160 ( NOTE!!: the name of the picture file is already written so just give the path till the folder where the pictures are kept )

+AND

+I you want to cange the voice of your AI try this video https://www.youtube.com/watch?v=M4KeqY4nZEM&t=439s.

+Enjoy;)